myrojoylee/MyroJoyLee/README.md

 Myro here!

 I am currently a Platinum Team Lead at Remotasks and manage the success of a team of coder-contributors.
-Together we help train LLMs (Large Language Models) which are probably more commonly known as AI chatbots!
+Together we help train LLMs (Large Language Models) which are more commonly known as AI chatbots!

 I have recently graduated from UPenn's LPS Coding Bootcamp!